kbsali/php-redmine-api/docs/migrate-to-psr18client.md

 # Migrate from `Redmine\Client` to `Redmine\Client\Psr18Client`

-Since `php-redmine-api` v1.7.0 there is a new PSR-18 based client `Redmine\Client\Psr18Client`.
+Since `v1.7.0` there is a new PSR-18 based client `Redmine\Client\Psr18Client`.
 This guide will help you to migrate your code if you want to use an app-wide PSR-18 HTTP client.

 ## 1. Use new client methods